top of page

 • Hydration & Nutrition: Electrolytes and protein-rich meals help kickstart muscle repair.

-• Cold Therapy: Ice baths or Hydrotherapy reduce inflammation and muscle soreness.
+• Cold Therapy: Ice baths or hydrotherapy reduce inflammation and muscle soreness.

 • Initial Assessment: Trainers check for any acute injuries or strains before the first night of rest.